kacgrzes/expo-template/documentation/docs/BOOTSTRAP.md

 ## Jotai

-**Warning**: Only works when clonning the app, so follow the instruction bellow:
+> **Warning**: Only works when git cloning repository (not working for rest methods of cloning repository), so follow the instruction bellow:

 1. Clone repository: